greenfishbluefish/sims_loader/README.md

 * Remove all untagged images:
   * `docker rmi $(docker images | grep "^<none>" | awk '{print $3}')`
   * Useful if you built without tagging

+## Playing with the commands

+Once you have launched the "bash" option of the sims\_loader container, you can do a `carton run bin/sims_loader` to run the script.

 # TODO